johnslemmer/todos-reactionic-meteor/README.md

 There is still some things to do to have full functionality as well as to make things look pretty.

-At the moment this is dependent on the [johnslemmer/reactionic fork](https://github.com/johnslemmer/reactionic)

 ## Installation

-In a separate directory clone  my [reactionic fork](https://github.com/johnslemmer/reactionic) and run...

-    npm install
-    npm run-script build

-Then after cloning this git repository...
+After cloning this git repository...

-    mkdir node_modules
-    cd node_modules
-    ln -s ../../reactionic      # or whatever directory you put it in cd ..
     npm install
     meteor run